MadMikeyB/trackr/features.md

 As a freelancer, I need to be able to see how much total time I have spent against the project. ✅ As a freelancer, I need to receive alerts once I am reaching the threshold for a project.
 50% time taken.
 80% time taken. ✅ As a freelancer, I need to be able to set milestones.
-Mark a project as 50% complete, 80% complete, etc. ✅
+Mark a project as 50% complete, 80% complete, etc. ✅ As a freelancer, I need to be able to create a team.

+### I am a team owner.
+As a team owner, I need to be able to sign up as a team.
+As a team owner, I need to be able to add users to my team.
+As a team owner, I need to be able to remove users from my team.
+As a team owner, I need to be able to set permissions of team members per project.

 ## Feature List (MVP)